-Notes: nAT= non-artemisinin therapies.
-QAACT=quality-assured artemisinin-based combination therapy.
-The whiskers show the interquartile range (IQR) for absolute retail markups.
-The asterisks denote the p-value from a two-sided Wilcoxon Rank Sum test of no difference between the baseline and endline distributions for each antimalarial category. *=p-value <0.05, **=p-value<0.01 and ***=p-value<0.0001.
-P-values are not presented for Zanzibar because a complete census of outlets was done.
-Tanzania includes results for the mainland only.
+Source/Notes: SOURCE Authors’ analysis.
+NOTES The whiskers show the interquartile range for absolute retail markups.
+The asterisks denote the p value from a two-sided Wilcoxon rank-sum test of no difference between the baseline and end-line distributions for each antimalarial category. p values are not presented for Zanzibar (a semi-autonomous part of Tanzania) because a complete census of outlets there was conducted.
+Tanzania results are for the mainland only. nAT is non-artemisinin therapies.
+QAACT is quality-assured artemisinin-based combination therapy. **p < 0.05 ***p < 0.01 ****p < 0.001

 Exhibit 4 (figure)

-Title: Total Markup From Importer Price To Retail Selling Price Per AETD And Absolute Retail Markups Per AETD For Amfm Co-Paid Qaacts In Private For-Profit Outlets At Endline (2010 US$ Equivalent)
+Caption: Total Markup And Median Absolute Markup Per Adult Equivalent Treatment Dose For Quality-Assured Artemisinin Combination Therapies (ACTs) Subsidized By The Affordable Medicines Facility—Malaria Initiative In Private For-Profit Outlets At End Line, 2010 US Dollars